Aylur/ags/docs/guide/first-widgets.md

 Use the `bind` function to create a `Binding` object from a `State` or a regular `GObject` and one of its properties.

-Here is an example of a Counter widget that uses a `State` as its state:

 :::code-group

 ```tsx [State example]